YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Information: This indicates that a process was abnormally terminated.
 Database control structures may be damaged.

-Action: YottaDB/GT.M often fixes this error unless there is a serious problem causing this error.
+Action: YottaDB often fixes this error unless there is a serious problem causing this error.
 If there is a serious problem, the accompanying messages identify the cause.

 --------------------
 DBADDRANGE8